Landlord Software UK: The Complete Guide for 2026

 Is my data secure in landlord software?

-Reputable landlord software uses bank-level encryption, complies with UK GDPR, and stores data in secure UK or EU servers.
-LandlordOS uses end-to-end encryption and row-level security.
-Cloud-based storage with regular backups is actually more secure than local spreadsheets or paper files, which can be lost, damaged, or accessed by unauthorised people.
+Reputable landlord software uses encryption, complies with UK GDPR, and stores data in secure UK or EU servers.
+LandlordOS uses encryption and row-level security with data in UK-region servers.
+Cloud-based storage with regular backups is more secure than local spreadsheets or paper files, which can be lost, damaged, or accessed by unauthorised people.

 Further reading